Being physically active and limiting sedentary behaviour is essential for your physical, social and mental wellbeing.

-These activities can also be shared in the company of friends and family … or even your workmates.
-All it takes is 30 minutes a day to feel better, have more energy and help you live longer.
+All it takes is 30 minutes of physical exercise a day to feel better, have more energy and help you live longer.

 Read our Top 10 Tips to maintaining and improving your own health and wellbeing.
 Notice what you are already doing well, and be honest with yourself.
 For example, if you think you need to join a regular walking group to make your activity commitment, write it down as an area for improvement.